Harding School of Theology — Admission Snapshot 2026

 Harding School of Theology Profile

-Does a degree from Harding School of Theology Worth It?
+Is a Harding School of Theology Degree Worth It?

-How much a Harding School of Theology Graduate make?
+How much does a Harding School of Theology Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 52876.
-An average Harding School of Theology graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $52,876.
+An average Harding School of Theology graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Frequently Asked Questions About Harding School of Theology Admissions

-Answer: Graduates of this university typically earn a moderate salary, $52876 annually, with some fluctuation based on the field.
+Graduates of this university typically earn a moderate salary, $52,876 annually, with some fluctuation based on the field.